cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/gitinit/text.md

 # Demo Project

 Our demo project is a simple web-app called **demo-app** and resides in the folder `demo-app`.
+The application was developed in Rust and serves static HTML pages.
+You can checkout the application Code in `src/main.rs`.
-It comes with a Dockerfile and Helm charts already provided in the folder.
+It comes with a Dockerfile already provided in the folder.

 # Git repository